 “Renewal is the principle – and the process – that empowers us to move on an upward spiral of growth and change, of continuous improvement” (Stephen R. Covey).
 In this quote, fans of 7 Habits of Highly Effective People may recognize an illustration of Habit #7 – Sharpen the Saw®.
 For teachers, the summer break is an opportunity to sharpen our saws.
 Using this time to relax, read, or take a class, we are able to reflect on the previous year and consider ways to nourish and enhance our teaching skills.
 The KIPP Foundation Public Charter Schools Framework for Excellent Teaching calls for teachers to take advantage of learning opportunities both in and out of school.
 The framework describes an excellent teacher as one who “doesn’t settle or sit, but grows.”

 IEW is committed to helping teachers sharpen their saws by offering events and resources designed to improve their mastery of the Structure and Style® writing method.
-As has been our tradition for the past several years, this summer there are two training opportunities—the live Virtual Teaching Writing: Structure and Style workshop and The Great TWSS Adventure.
-Both events include a focus on encouraging and supporting participants to complete the TWSS practicum assignments and become an IEW® Accredited Instructor
+As has been our tradition for the past several years, this summer we are hosting the live Virtual Teaching Writing: Structure and Style workshop.
+This event includes a focus on encouraging and supporting participants to complete the TWSS practicum assignments and become an Accredited IEW® Instructor.

-The virtual workshop, which takes place over three consecutive Tuesdays on June 11, 18, and 25, features live, interactive instruction of Teaching Writing: Structure and Style, led by IEW Founder and Director Andrew Pudewa and IEW Implementation Coach Jeff Nease.
+The virtual workshop, which takes place features live, interactive instruction of Teaching Writing: Structure and Style, led by IEW Implementation Coach Jeff Nease.
 This workshop is designed with teachers in mind, combining live-streamed sessions with independent assignments as participants watch portions of the video seminar and finish the practicum exercises between sessions.
 During the presentation, participants can ask questions using the chat feature, and IEW Educational Consultants will answer in real time.
 Participants will receive a certificate following the seminar and can earn Continuing Education Units (CEUs).
 For more information or to register for this seminar, visit the Virtual Teaching Writing: Structure and Style page on the website.

 Blogs